Fancy options parsing

 Pattern match on the model and call the right operations according to the options

-Let's envision our command-line interface for a second, what would we like it to look like?
+Let's envision our command-line interface for a second, what should it look like?

-We want to be able to convert a single file or input stream and produce either a file or an output stream, or we want to process a whole directory and create a new directory.
+We want to be able to convert a single file or input stream to either a file or an output stream, or we want to process a whole directory and create a new directory.
 We can model it in an ADT like this:

 data Options = ConvertSingle SingleInput SingleOutput | ConvertDir FilePath FilePath deriving Show data SingleInput = Stdin | InputFile FilePath deriving Show data SingleOutput = Stdout | OutputFile FilePath deriving Show